2017 University of Utah Hospital incident

-On July 26, 2017, Jeff Payne, a then detective with the Salt Lake City Police Department (SLCPD), arrested nurse Alex Wubbels at the University of Utah Hospital after she refused to illegally draw blood from an unconscious patient.
-Footage of the incident released on August 31, 2017 went viral online.
+On July 26, 2017, Jeff Payne, a then detective with the Salt Lake City Police Department (SLCPD), arrested nurse Alex Wubbels at the University of Utah Hospital after she refused to illegally venipuncture an unconscious patient.
+Footage of the incident released on August 31, 2017, went viral online.
 The SLCPD announced policy changes which would affect how police should handle situations involving drawing blood, and the hospital announced it would also change its police protocol to avoid repeating the incident.
 Utah lawmakers made a bill to amend the blood draw policy of Utah law enforcement, which Utah Governor Gary Herbert signed into law on March 15, 2018.

 Incident

 On July 26, 2017, Marcos Torres, a pickup truck driver fleeing from Utah Highway Patrol troopers in Cache County, Utah, crashed head-on into a semi-truck.
-Torres, the pickup truck driver, died at the scene.
+Torres died at the scene.
 William Gray, the semi-truck driver and a part-time police officer, was severely burned.
 He was taken into the University of Utah Hospital in a sedated and comatose state.